scalar-labs/scalar-kubernetes/operation/README.md

 * roles directory: hold ansible roles
 * tmp directory: for Temporary files from ansible
-* [experimental directory](experimental/README.md): for automatic, use it at your own risk
-* in this directory, you will find playbook-*.yml
+* in this directory, you will find playbook-*.yml (other ansible playbook will be added)

 ## Ansible playbook-install-tools.yml

 The goal is to install any dependency on the admin server, e.g: kubectl helm, etc...